Brikwerk/nxbt/docs/Miscellaneous Notes.md

 This is a compilation of quirks, tidbits, and other info that pertain to this project.

+## Crashing a Switch with Malformed Packets

+After successfully connecting to a Nintendo Switch (either through reconnection or connection on the "Change Grip/Order" menu), simply send blank packets for about 2 to 3 seconds.
+The Switch will throw up an error screen and force a system restart.

+Refer to the "crash_switch.py" script in the "scripts" folder for an implementation and more details.

 ## Requirements for pairing with the Switch

 - Controller SDP record.
 They all share the same one (generally), so a only a single record is needed to emulate all three controllers